Cleft sentence ( It was yesterday that…)

 Let’s look at some examples to illustrate this rule:

-Emphasizing the Time (with until):
+Emphasising the time (with until):

-Original Sentence: They will not leave the party until midnight.
+Original sentence: They will not leave the party until midnight.

 Cleft Sentence: It is not until midnight that they will leave the party.

-Emphasizing the Condition (with till):
+Emphasising the condition (with till):

 Original Sentence: I won’t give up my search until I find the truth.